-Settlement of relationship property.
-The bright-line start date that the transferor under the settlement had.
-1 A joint tenancy converted to a tenancy in common, or vice versa.
+A joint tenancy converted to a tenancy in common, or vice versa.
 To the extent your share or notional share in the land has not changed, you keep the bright-line start date you had for the land before the conversion.
 A land transfer that changes your share in the land.
 The land transfer registration date is the bright- line start date only for any additional share in the land you are getting.
 Your bright-line start date for the share in the land you owned before does not change.
 Land outside New Zealand.
 The date the land transfer to you is registered under any overseas law similar to the Land Transfer Act 2017.
 Where the title is not registered to you before your bright-line end date.
 [Your bright-line end date is the earliest of the date you have an agreement to dispose of the land or the date you in fact dispose of it.]
 The date you acquired an estate or interest in the land under s CB 15B.
-This is the same date you are regarded as acquiring land for the purposes of the other land sale rules in the Act, as explained in QB xx/xx.
-Land transferred to you from an associated person, where the requirements for rollover relief are met (see from [18]).
+This is the same date you are regarded as acquiring land for the purposes of the other land sale rules in the Act, as explained in QB 25/10.
+Land transferred to you from an associated person, where the requirements for rollover relief are met (see from [19]).
 The bright-line start date that the transferor had.
 Land for which other rollover relief is available.
 This may be relevant for transfers involving Māori trusts or land included in a settlement of a claim under the Treaty of Waitangi.
 The bright-line start date that the transferor had.